Ark Invest: Investment strategy

 ARK Invest focuses on investing in disruptive technology.
 These technologies include artificial intelligence, DNA sequencing, CRISPR gene editing, robotics, electric vehicles, energy storage, fintech, 3D printing and blockchain technology.
 It has also invested in cryptocurrencies.
 The company invests in stocks it projects to double in value over a five-year period.

-On November 22, 2022, Cathie Wood stated her $1M Bitcoin price by 2030 during an interview on Bloomberg TV.
+On November 22, 2022, Cathie Wood stated her $1 million bitcoin price target by 2030 during an interview on Bloomberg TV.
 On that date, November 22, 2022, Bitcoin closed at $16,174; so, Bitcoin's price must increase 61 fold over the next 8 years to reach the $1M price target.

 From 2014 to 2021, the ARK Innovation ETF averaged an annual 39% return on investment, over three times the return of the S&P 500 during that time.
 Street.com published on December 9, 2022: "Ark innovation ETF has dropped 63% so far in 2022 and is down 78% from its February 2021 peak.
 Wood has defended her strategy by noting that she has a five year investment horizon."

 As its funds cannot hold cash, the firm also invests in numerous Big Tech stocks it refers to as "cash-like innovation stocks".

 ARK publishes current analyses, transactions and portfolios, and also opens its research reviews to the public.
 In addition to financial analysts, ARK employs scientists and computer scientists, believing they can better assess the impact of disruptive technologies.
 Most of the company's analysts are millennials without prior Wall Street experience.

 Risks

-Critics such as James Grant and Jason Zweig warn that investors chasing outsized returns by investing in Ark ETFs may be disappointed, as "hot" funds and thematic ETFs generally can't sustain their performance.
-The flagship ARK Innovation ETF was down 24% for the year 2021.
-The Short Innovation ETF launched in November 2021 as the first ETF in the United States to provide inverse exposure to another ETF, using swap contracts to provide returns on a single-day basis inverse to the ARK Innovation ETF.
+Critics such as James Grant and Jason Zweig warn that investors chasing outsized returns by investing in ARK ETFs may be disappointed, as "hot" funds and thematic ETFs generally cannot sustain their performance.

+The flagship ARK Innovation ETF has received accolades for its performance in 2017, 2020 and 2023, but is also considered by Morningstar to be the third highest "wealth destroyer" investment fund from 2014–2023, losing US$7.1 billion of shareholder value in ten years.
+The ARK Innovation ETF was down 24% for the year 2021.

-Morningstar, Inc. noted concerns over ARK's sizable ownership in several of its smaller holdings.
+Morningstar noted concerns over ARK's sizable ownership in several of its smaller holdings.

 Funds

-ARK Invest manages the following exchange-traded funds: In July 2022, ARK announced that it would shutter its Transparency ETF (CTRU) effective July 31, 2022, after it was notified that Transparency Global would stop calculating the Tranparency Index.
+ARK Invest managed or manages the following exchange-traded funds:

+In September 2022 ARK launched the ARK Venture Fund, a venture capital investment fund which is separate from their exchange-traded funds.